SharePoint/sp-dev-docs/docs/apis/migration-events.md

 ---
 # Migration events in Azure Queue

-This document lists all types of events Migration API and AMR API write to the Azure Queue.
+This document lists all types of events Migration API and AMR API written to the Azure Queue.
 Use these events to get status updates on migration jobs.

 ## JobQueued